The Philippines Right Now

 What do most tourists get wrong about the Philippines?

 They assume it works like a typical Southeast Asian backpacking route with easy overland travel.
 In reality, it functions more like a collection of separate island destinations connected by flights and ferries.
-Planning around geography matters more here than in most neighbouring countries.
+Planning around geography matters more here than in most neighboring countries.

 Food & drink